Webtoon: India

 In India, webtoons have grown into popularity.
 With the global launch of LINE Webtoon by NAVER Corporation in 2014, it became the first go to app that introduced webtoons in India.
 Kross Komics launched the first dedicated Indian webtoon portal in 2020 targeting domestic audience and offering 40 translated South Korean titles in English, Hindi and Telugu.
 It is also planning to introduce content from the Chinese and Japanese markets.
 After its official mobile app release on 7 December 2019, it was downloaded over 200,000 times on Google Play.
 As of July 2021, it registered 1.1 million monthly active uses and 3.5 million app downloads.
 Webtoon dramatization further helped increase readership.

 Kross Komics, founded in May 2019, is headquartered in Seoul with additional offices in Mumbai and Los Angeles.
 It mainly targets the 15-24 age group, especially females, and supports both Korean and Indian webtoon content creators.
 Popularity of digital comics is now encouraging Indian publishers such as Graphic India to launch their own service called Toonsutra in the market.
 In 2021, Kakao Entertainment was planning to enter the Indian market after its acquisition of Kross Komics in 2020.
 From Q3 2022, Kakao Entertainment will provide webtoon content and customer support for Kross Komics.

+Following Kross Komics' closure in 2023, Kakao carried on with their webtoon endeavors in India with Tapas.
+In 2024, Tapas's daily transaction volume exceeded 200 million won.
+The Korea International Trade Association's April 2025 report, Trends in India's Media & Entertainment Industry, estimates that the digital publishing market is worth 4.5 trillion won.